 Name: Scone Palace ★★★☆☆

-Open (2017): Palace: April to October.
-Grounds: all palace open days plus Friday to Sunday for most other weeks except over Christmas & New Year period
+Open (2018): Palace: daily, April to October.
+Grounds: all palace open days plus Friday to Sunday, February to March & November to December

 |[Scone Palace from the Old Scone gate]|